Najee Harris Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Harris' 40 rushing yards in his only career matchup are 25.5 fewer than his over/under in Sunday's game.
+- Harris' 40 rushing yards in his single career matchup against the Bengals are 25.5 fewer yards than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that game against the Bengals.

-- The Bengals have the NFL's sixth-ranked defense against the run, giving up 98.0 yards per game.
+- Allowing 98.0 rushing yards per game, the Bengals have the sixth-ranked run defense in the NFL.

-- The Bengals have given up nine rushing touchdowns, 11th in the NFL.
+- This year the Bengals have conceded nine rushing TDs.
+They are ranked 11th in the NFL in that category.

 Recent Performances

-- During his last three games, Harris has rushed for 206 yards (68.7 per game) on 60 carries with two touchdowns.
+- During his last three games, Harris has run for 206 yards on 60 carries (68.7 ypg), with two touchdowns.

-- He's also averaged 21.3 receiving yards per game, grabbing 12 passes for 64 yards.
+- He's also averaged 21.3 receiving yards per game, catching 12 passes for 64 yards.

 Harris' Pittsburgh Teammates